 According to Jon Heyman of CBS, the Colorado Rockies were all set to pick high school pitcher Ty Hensley with the No. 10 overall pick.
 Likewise, the Pittsburgh Pirates had settled on high school outfielder David Dahl with the No. 8 overall pick.
 But when Stanford pitcher Mark Appel, who was expected to be the No. 1 overall pick, slipped in the first round, the Pirates ditched their original plans and snapped him up.
 That meant Dahl was available for the Rockies, and so they picked him.
 Hensley, then, fell all the way to No. 30, where he was picked by the New York Yankees.

-For updates, stay tuned to SB Nation Denver.
+For more coverage, head over to Rockies blog Purple Row.
 To learn more about the latest MLB prospect news and ratings, drop by Minor League Ball with John Sickels.